encointer/encointer-wallet-flutter/README.md

 .\.flutter\bin\dart run melos integration-app-test-ios
 ```

+## Run Against Local Zombienet
+Make sure that the parachain is compile with a runtime from this branch: https://github.com/encointer/runtimes/tree/cl/fast-encointer-runtime

+Then choose the Zombienet in the network selection.
+The rest should work as usual.

 ### Automated screenshots
 * Github actions is used to create automated screenshots for the specified devices there.
 However, running the integration tests locally will create screenshots for the currently running device.